ikechukwu-peter/ikechukwu-peter/README.md

 ## Hey There! 🧡 <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-**Backend Engineer | Nodejs Developer | Software Engineer**
+**Fullstack Engineer | Nodejs Developer | Software Engineer**

-I'm Ikechukwu Peter , a Backend Software Engineer with 4 years of experience building innovative solutions for globally distributed teams.
+I'm Ikechukwu Peter , a Fullstack Software Engineer with 3 years of experience building innovative solutions for globally distributed teams.
 I currently work as backend developer, and also freelancing,  picking projects and building stuffs with JavaScript stacks.
-In my spare time, I enjoy watching movies, surfing the internet, and playing games.
+In my spare time, I enjoy watching movies, surfing the internet, and travelling.

 **Want to stay in touch?
 You can find me here:**